Being on the road for longer and cheaper is a serious goal for many travellers.

 The whole point of travelling is to have the most amazing experiences which you wouldn’t usually have at home, otherwise what’s the point of leaving?
 Spend some time looking through not only certain countries but surrounding regions and continents as well.

 The awesome thing about Workaway is you’re presented with thousands of opportunities all in one place.
 The more you search, the more suggested volunteering experiences show up in the site’s sidebar.
-You’ll be shown various opportunities you may have never considered and all you have to do is be open to them.
+You’ll see loads opportunities you may have never considered so try to be open to them.

 6. Get clear on how far you’d go

-I don’t mind cleaning bathrooms if there is a balance with other work, especially if I can spend time with people too.
-I also love the idea of living on a self-sustained property and eating only organic, home-grown produce, but I’m just not a farm work kind of person and would volunteer only if I could do other stuff as well.
+I don’t mind cleaning bathrooms if there is a balance with other work, especially if I can spend time with people too (like guest check-ins and showing them around).
+I also love the idea of working on an organic farm, but I’m just not a farm work kind of person and would volunteer only if I could do other stuff as well (like cooking with the beautiful produce!).

 7. Check the costs of transport before committing

 Although your living expenses are minimal when you arrive, it may still cost too much to get there in the first place.
-Do you want to live the dream with island life in the Caribbean?
+Do you want island life in the Caribbean?
 The flights alone may be out of your budget if you’re on the other side of the globe.

 8. Be flexible